What You Need to Know about AI and Automation in Legal

 Historically, the legal sector has been slow to adapt to change, adopt transformational technologies like AI and automation, and undergo a legal digital transformation.
 Already at work in legal departments in medium- and large-sized organizations, though, AI harnesses computing power to change the way general counsels and other legal professionals operate for the better.

-According to a recent Gartner CIO survey, 60 percent of chief information officers have long-term plans for AI,
+According to a recent Gartner CIO survey, 60 percent of chief information officers have long-term plans for AI.

-while 20 percent currently experiment with it.
+Automation is using technology to automate repetitive tasks and processes with minimal human help, while 20 percent currently experiment with it.
 A mere 4 percent have already invested in AI.
-Clearly, there is really no better time for leaders to carve out digital workplace strategies - those focusing on supporting rather than replacing employees.
-Still, artificial intelligence need not be sophisticated - or the stuff of science fiction.
+Clearly, there is really no better time for leaders to carve out digital workplace strategies – those focusing on supporting rather than replacing employees.
+Still, artificial intelligence need not be sophisticated – or the stuff of science fiction.

 As the Harvard Business Review explains it: “As digital networks and algorithms are woven into the fabric of firms, industries begin to function differently and the lines between them blur.
 The changes extend well beyond born-digital firms, as more-traditional organizations, confronted by new rivals, move toward AI-based models, too.”